-Pursuant to the specific projects identified in AP-35, the commitment of CDBG resources shall be based on low- and moderate- income requirements of clients assisted, special needs and homeless persons, etc. The City of Tempe has elected not to allocate resources geographically but instead based on client eligibility under the CDBG program.
+Pursuant to the specific projects identified in AP-35, the commitment of CDBG and ESG resources shall be based on low- and moderate- income requirements of clients assisted, special needs and homeless persons, etc. The City of Tempe has elected not to allocate resources geographically but instead based on client eligibility under the CDBG and ESG programs.
 Thus, the following table has not been completed.